 - Lise, Getting from Tier Two to Tier One in Japanese-to-English Translation

-The content of this presentation, long lost or misplaced on the Japan Association of Translators, is closest to hitting the mark about the reasons freelance translating is dead, but the advice I gave in this presentation cannot be applied by more than a tiny number of translators.
-Others will meet the end shortly, if they haven't already left translation. - IJET-19 (Okinawa, Japan April 12-13, 2008, organized by Japan Association of Translators)
+The content of this presentation, long lost from or misplaced on the Japan Association of Translators website, is closest to hitting the mark about the reasons freelance translating is dead, but the advice I gave in this presentation cannot be adopted by more than a tiny number of translators.
+Most others will meet their end shortly, if they haven't already left translation. - IJET-19 (Okinawa, Japan April 12-13, 2008, organized by Japan Association of Translators)

-Even patent firms, which also profit from their translation business activities, are moving to AI.
-Nothing here of value to people who were hoping to make a living translating patent documents. - IJET-16 (Chicago, US June 4-5, 1997, organized by Japan Association of Translators)
+Even patent firms that, just like translation agencies, profit from their translation business activities are moving to AI.
+There will shortly been very little translation work from Japanese patent firms for freelancers who were hoping to make a living translating patent documents. - IJET-16 (Chicago, US June 4-5, 2005, organized by Japan Association of Translators)

 - Lise, Japanese/English Deposition Interpreting (Presented on Lise's behalf by Manako Ihaya)